-The Chairman of the Governance, Compensation and Nominating Committee is Robert C. Gross.
 The Board has adopted a written position description for the Chairman of this committee, indicating that the Chairman of the Governance, Compensation and Nominating Committee is responsible for, among other things, chairing all committee meetings, promoting cohesiveness among members of the committee, promoting a thorough understanding of the duties and responsibilities of the committee, promoting the proper flow of information to the committee, acting as the liaison between the committee and each of the Corporation's management, compensation consultants and other outside advisors, promoting open and constructive discussions between members of the committee, management, compensation consultants and other outside advisors and reporting to the Board on the activities of the committee.
+Both Mr. Roth and Mr. Klue have held senior management positions with large corporations, where they were responsible for managing and administering compensation programs for senior management and employees.